 Climbing up the Pettorina Valley in the upper side of the Belluno province and in the heart of the Dolomites, Sottoguda is the last village before Malga Ciapéla and the Marmolada Mountain.

-The borgo, which is part of the municipality of Rocca Pietore, extends from Punta Penia, Marmolada’s peak (3342 mt), up to the whole Val Pettorina and to the right bank of the Alleghe Lake, and it includes beautiful and wild valleys such as Ombretta, Franzedas e Valbona.
+The borgo, which is part of the municipality of Rocca Pietore, extends from Punta Penia, Marmolada peak (3342 mt), up to the whole Val Pettorina and to the right bank of the Alleghe Lake, and it includes beautiful and wild valleys such as Ombretta, Franzedas e Franzei

 The most ancient building of Sottoguda, the only one survived at the 1881 fire, is the little Church of Saints Fabiano, Sebastiano and Rocco, consecrated in 1486, when it was supposed to serve a community of about ten residences.
 The bell tower dates back to 1550 and the altar to 1616.

-After the last houses of the borgo, you’ll find the Gola dei Serrai (Serrai Gorge), a deep canyon of about two kilometers, today a regional Park.
-In winter, when the waterfalls freeze and cover the rock walls with a thick layer of ice, the gorge becomes an ice climbing gym renowned all over Europe.
+After the last houses of the “borgo”, you’ll find the Gola dei Serrai (Serrai Gorge), a deep canyon of about two kilometers, today a regional Park.
+In winter, when the waterfalls freeze and cover the rock walls with a thick layer of ice, the gorge becomes an ice climbing gym renowned all over Europe (SERRAI DI SOTTOGUDA ARE TEMPORARILY CLOSED FOLLOWING THE DAMAGES BY THE VAIA STORM IN OCTOBER 2018.)

 Today large flocks of sheep pasture on the meadows, otherwise uncultivated.
 A new bike trail 11 kilometers long runs along the area connecting Sottoguda to the last village, Masarè.

-A cableway leaves from Malga Ciapéla reaching Punta Rocca, up to 3309 meters, the second highest peak of the Marmolada and the entire Dolomites.
+A cableway leaves from Malga Ciapéla reaching Punta Rocca, up to 3265 meters, the second highest peak of the Marmolada and the entire Dolomites.
+In summer you can reach the panoramic terrace with a view of the most famous Dolomites peaks and visit the Museum of the Great War.